raas-dev/configent/README.md

 The old `Code/` is first backed up as `Code-old`.

 Symlinking happens even if `code` has not been installed.
-If `code` is present, also VSCode extensions are installed.
+If `code` is present, also VSCode extensions (`vscode/extensions.list`) are installed.

+To update the list after adding or removing extensions in VSCode, run `vscode/create_extensions_list`.

 Configuring
 [VSCode Settings Sync](https://code.visualstudio.com/docs/editor/settings-sync)